shortstheory/shortstheory.github.io/_drafts/warstory.md

 G

 What have I done?
-It's bad enough going against a high ranked opponent
+It\'s bad enough going against a high ranked opponent

 without knowing his plan of attack, but doing something totally useless

 is probably scaling the heights of stupidity.

-I don't know what cue this team didn't tell me about being a Trick Room
+I don\'t know what cue this team didn\'t tell me about being a Trick Room

 team.
-My opponent has got a huge advantage already, I can't afford to
+My opponent has got a huge advantage already, I can\'t afford to

 make any more misplays now.

-My Suicune isn't going to last long, as I'm going last as it is, and
+My Suicune isn\'t going to last long, as I\'m going last as it is, and

-Giga Drain's gonna KO Suicune eventually.
+Giga Drain\'s gonna KO Suicune eventually.

 Start of turn 2

 Andy replaced Cresselia with Rhyperior (level 50 Rhyperior).

-Andy's Amoonguss used Spore on Suicune.
+Andy\'s Amoonguss used Spore on Suicune.

 Suicune is asleep!

 Suicune is fast asleep.

-Nic's Gengar used Shadow Ball on Rhyperior.
+Nic\'s Gengar used Shadow Ball on Rhyperior.

 Rhyperior lost 148 HP (66%).